psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 he is one of two candidates to have served.

 Finding information on Buttigieg's site is straightforward in the navigation menu, but becomes confusing on the actual page.
 There is a top level categorization of issues: Freedom, Security, Democracy.
 But where would I find something on climate change?
-Turns out it's under security, which makes sense when I *really* think about it, but unfortunately is not obvious at first glance.
+Turns out it's under security, which makes sense when I *really* thought about it, but unfortunately is not obvious at first glance.
 Similar to Harris' site, Buttigieg has some detailed plans that you can find after digging a bit, specifically on racial justice and organized labor.
-It's all helpful information if not the best organized.
+It's all helpful information, though not the best organized.

 ![Pete Buttigieg's issues page](/assets/img/buttigieg_issues.jpg "Pete Buttigieg's issues page")

-Lastly, one particular aspect I absolutely love about Buttigieg's site is the [design toolkit](https://design.peteforamerica.com/){:target="_blank"}.
+Lastly, one particular aspect I absolutely loved about Buttigieg's site is the [design toolkit](https://design.peteforamerica.com/){:target="_blank"}.
 It's linked in the navigation menu and is on a subdomain, but it has all of the assets you could possibly need to create a Buttigieg-branded grassroots campaign.
 It has the color scheme, the typeface (turns out they use Aktiv Grotesk Extended, Industry, and Domaine Text), and logos, even ones for LGBTQ Pride
 (he is the first openly gay person running for president).